electrickery/pd-dekencross/README.md

 ### Operational details

-In the pd-lib a new directory will be created, &lt;library name&gt;-bindist which contains a directories per built platform, each containing an installed external.
+In the pd-lib a new directory will be created, **&lt;library name&gt;-bindist** which contains a directories per built platform, each containing an installed external.
-These installed extrnal directory are packaged to a .dek file, composed of the &lt;library name&gt;, [v&lt;version&gt;](all platforms), (Sources) and extension '.dek'.
+These installed external directory are each packaged to a &lt;package name&gt;.dek file.
+The **package name** is composed of the &lt;library name&gt;, the \[v&lt;version&gt;\](platform-name), "(Sources)" and extension '.dek'.
 Some extra operations are performed:

- * The &lt;external&gt;-meta.pd is probed in the &lt;library source dir&gt; for the VERSION,
+ * The &lt;library name&gt;-meta.pd is probed in the &lt;library source dir&gt; for the VERSION,
-   which will part of the .dek file
+   which will part of the &lt;package name&gt;.dek file,
- * The &lt;library source dir&gt; is packaged in a zip and copied in the install directory before packaging.
-The filename &lt;library name&gt;[v&lt;version&gt;](Sources).zip
+ * The clean &lt;library source dir&gt; is packaged in a zip file and copied in the install directory before packaging.
+The filename &lt;library name&gt;[v&lt;version&gt;](Sources).zip,
- * An "objects.txt" inside the &lt;library source dir&gt; will be copied to the .dek filename and have '.txt' appended
+ * An "objects.txt" inside the &lt;library source dir&gt; will be copied to the a file named &lt;package name&gt;.dek.txt,
- * A sha256sum will be calculated from the .dek file and placed in a file .dek filename and have '.sha256' appended
+ * A sha256sum will be calculated from the &lt;package name&gt;.dek file and placed in a file named &lt;package name&gt;.dek.sha256,
- * The dekencross.sh will abort when the &lt;library name&gt;-bindist directory already exists.
+ * The dekencross.sh will abort when the &lt;library name&gt;-bindist directory already exists,
  * The dekencross.sh will abort when an error occurrs after argument parsing.

 The result is ready to be uploaded with the deken-dev tool; `deken upload *.dek`.
+The .dek files are produced per platform, except the MacOSX versions which are in one fat package.

 ### Configuration